AhmedSamy9821/simple_web_app/README.md

 cloud_run_max_instances = "<max-instances>"
 cloud_run_started_image = "<started-image>"
 cloud_run_port          = "<port>"

+# Load Balancer
+lb_domain_name = "<domain-name>"
 ```

 > **Note:** The VPC and subnet created by Terraform can be used in the future to connect your Cloud Run service to Cloud Storage privately via **Serverless VPC Access**, enabling secure communication without exposing the traffic to the public internet.
+> Terraform will also create an HTTP Load Balancer with the specified domain name that routes traffic to the Cloud Run service.

 3. **Deploy infrastructure with Terraform**